Sourise/soccer-jersey/README.md

 # Description

-An e-commerce site for the sale of jersey of the league 1 made with the symfony framework.
+An e-commerce site for the sale of jersey of the Ligue 1 made with the symfony framework.
+There is also an api that displays the latest results of the Ligue 1 championship.

 ## Functioning